-As part of our efforts to reduce environmental impacts within our operations, Thai Foods International, a TableMark Group company focusing on the manufacture and sale of seasonings, is building a biomass co-generation system that uses rice husks as fuel, in its Thai factory.
+As part of our efforts to reduce environmental impacts within our operations, one of the companies within the JT Group, Thai Foods International, is building a biomass co-generation system for its Thai factory, where it manufactures seasonings.